hand-lang/Hand/README.md

 `./pseudo_project/in.hd` should be the path to your code.
 `--pi` will push the code to the configured raspberry pi.
-`--no-optimize` skips the postprocessor fixing your bad code.
+`--no-optimize` skips the postprocessor of doing small assembly optimizations for the code.

 ## Configure the raspberry pi
 The configuration has to be done manually for now, we have a *TODO* to automatize the process.